 Question 5: May I make payments on my taxes?

 Answer: In most cases, yes.
 Payments on taxes that are not delinquent are always accepted.
 Payment plans may be arranged on delinquent taxes only if no enforced collection action has been started.
+You can not make partial payments online.

 Question 6: What if I find an error on my bill?